plugcommunity/documentation/api/endpoints/booth_move.md

 # booth/move Endpoint

-The booth/move endpoint enables you to move a user in a waitlist.
+The booth/move endpoint enables you to move a user in the waitlist.

-**Note**: you need to have sufficient permissions in the room to access this resource.
+**Note**: You need to have sufficient permissions in the room to access this resource.

 ### Endpoint